UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week16/lecture15.md

 <img src="images/coldWarMatrix.png" width="400"/></td>

 notes:

+Matrix views are the other main way to visualize network data in contrast to node-link diagrams.

 Matrix views remove occlusion and hairball issues completely.
 They are preferred for extremely dense data.

 However they do not show topology, and they might be less intuitive to identify clustering.